Ethical Supplier Mandate for suppliers

 - moderate breaches – 5 demerit points

-If they accumulate 20 demerit points in a 12-month period, they face sanctions, including loss of prequalification status and exclusion from future government procurement tendering opportunities.
+If a supplier accumulates 20 demerit points in a 12-month period, they face the potential for sanction – including loss of prequalification status and exclusion from future government procurement tendering opportunities.

 If a supplier is sanctioned and has an existing contract with government, any extension options under that contract won't be exercised.

-We issue demerit points only for actions that occur and contracts that start after the Mandate commences.
+We issue penalties only for actions that occur for contracts that start after the Mandate commences.
 We don't apply them retrospectively.

-Contracts for procurement covered by the Mandate will contain new provisions reflecting this.
+Contracts for procurement covered by the Mandate will contain provisions reflecting this.

 - Email: email@example.com